stonepros/stone/doc/stonefs/troubleshooting.rst

 If you have identified a specific issue, please report it with as much information as possible.
 Especially important information:

-* Ceph versions installed on client and server
+* Stone versions installed on client and server
 * Whether you are using the kernel or fuse client
 * If you are using the kernel client, what kernel version?
 * How many clients are in play, doing what kind of workload?